Server data from the Official MCP Registry

 By using this software, you acknowledge that you are doing so at your own risk and that you are responsible for your own compliance with all applicable laws and regulations.

-You agree to indemnify and hold harmless Sauce Labs, inc. ("Sauce Labs"), its officers, directors, employees, and agents from and against any and all claims, liabilities, damages, losses, or expenses, including reasonable attorneys' fees and costs, arising out of or in any way connected with your access to or use of this software.
+You agree to indemnify and hold harmless Sauce Labs, Inc. ("Sauce Labs"), its officers, directors, employees, and agents from and against any and all claims, liabilities, damages, losses, or expenses, including reasonable attorneys' fees and costs, arising out of or in any way connected with your access to or use of this software.

 This includes, but is not limited to:

-Your Interaction with Third-Party LLM Providers: You acknowledge that this software utilizes publicly available APIs for interaction with a Large Language Model (LLM).
+Your Interaction with Third-Party LLM Providers: You acknowledge that this software utilises publicly available APIs for interaction with a Large Language Model (LLM).
 You are solely responsible for your use of any third-party LLM services, including your adherence to the terms and conditions of the LLM provider and any costs associated with your use, such as token fees.
 Sauce Labs has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third-party LLM providers.

 Content Generated by the LLM: You are solely responsible for the content generated, received, or transmitted through your use of the MCP Server and the underlying LLM.
 Sauce Labs does not endorse and has no control over the content of communications made by you or any third party through the server.